GabeScott/standard-works-vault/General Conference/2006 October - The Plan of Salvation.md

 Gradually, inspired men started to bring forth a reformation.
 President Gordon B. Hinckley has described it as the dawn of a brighter day.
 He said:

-“Somehow, in that long season of darkness, a candle was lighted.
+“Somehow, in that long season of darkness a candle was lighted.
 The age of Renaissance brought with it a flowering of learning, art, and science.
 There came a movement of bold and courageous men and women who looked heavenward in acknowledgment of God and His divine Son.
 We speak of it as the Reformation.

 “And then, after many generations had walked the earth—so many of them in conflict, hatred, darkness, and evil—there arrived the great, new day of the Restoration.
 This glorious gospel was ushered in with the appearance of the Father and the Son to the boy Joseph.
 The dawn of the dispensation of the fulness of times rose upon the world.
-All of the good, the beautiful, the divine of all previous dispensations was restored in this most remarkable season” (“The Dawning of a Brighter Day,” Liahona and Ensign, May 2004, 82–83).
+All of the good, the beautiful, the divine of all previous dispensations was restored in this most remarkable season” (in Conference Report, Apr.
+2004, 83–84; or *Ensign,* May 2004, 82–83).

 Following the glorious event of the First Vision, the sacred record of the Book of Mormon was delivered to the Prophet Joseph Smith.
 This brought a new witness of our Lord and Savior and His mission to the peoples of the earth.